 So let’s say the things I’ve just mentioned were within your budget and turned out to be practical from a programming standpoint.
 Everything fell into place and the process was relatively painless.
 So maybe a couple of months later you decide you want to move to the latest and greatest and include video ads on some of your pages or posts that are already hosting your YouTube videos and some static ads.
 Maybe the turkey is getting pretty well full, but it feels like there’s still some room for a little more stuffing doesn’t it?

 Granted, good programmers really can do darn near anything.
 And I’m not braggin’ on ours, but we’re fortunate enough to have some very talented programmers here at <engine/>.
 I’ve seen ‘em do stuff I didn’t think was possible.
-But sooner or later, Murphy’s Second Law will be staring us square in the face and we’ll realize that just because we can do something doesn’t mean we should – especially when we acknowledge that there are practical limits from both a programming and a cost/benefit perspective.
-And of course, we’re duty bound to let you when Murphy is about to knock on your door.
+But sooner or later, Murphy’s Third Law will be staring us square in the face and we’ll realize that just because we can do something doesn’t mean we should – especially when we acknowledge that there are practical limits from both a programming and a cost/benefit perspective.
+And of course, we’re duty bound to let you know when Murphy is about to knock on your door.

 All that said, it’s only a matter of time before somebody decides to throw a Cornish game hen into the mix at Christmas and we end up with a turduckenish…